A woman and a man hugging tightly before one of them departs on the bus behind them.

 Education

+For formal education, NRC works with local partners to train teachers nationwide on subjects including psychosocial support and cross-cultural integration for conflict-affected children and their peers.
 For non-formal education, NRC is working on recreational learning activities in collective shelters, supporting those studying the Ukrainian curriculum remotely, as well as exploring ways to support Ukrainian schools in Poland.
-A wide range of approaches are required to ensure children are not pushed out of school and learning.
-Our local partners include CEO, CUF, GPAS, EMIC, University of Warsaw.
+Additionally, NRC is supporting a youth club run by one of our partners in Warsaw to facilitate refugee adolescents and young people mingling with their peers in Poland and engaging in unstructured psychosocial and recreational activities.
+Our local partners include CEO, CUF, GPAS, EMIC, FSD, Polza, and KIK.

 Basic needs